berrlang/berr/README.md

 # berr
-Welcome to the berr programming lang.
+Welcome to the berr programming language.
 Programming language that you type sentences ?

 Syntax is kind of simillar to python and possibly javascript